ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

     print (f'Accuracy: {knn.score(Data_test, Labels_test)}')
 ```

-This all looks confusing but we will go through it!
+This all looks confusing, but we will go through it!

 # Scikit Learn: Implementation Explanation
 ```python